srdjan/Mix/examples/workflow/README.md

-# Mix Framework Workflow Example
+# Mixon Framework Workflow Example

-This example demonstrates Mix's content negotiation capabilities and HTMX integration in a single-page application, along with workflow state management features.
+This example demonstrates Mixon's content negotiation capabilities and HTMX integration in a single-page application, along with workflow state management features.

 ## Running the Example